- 2 quart insulated water container

 - Clear the tube after drinking by either blowing back into the tube or raising it while pinching the tip.

-In 1993, a racer got second-degree burns on a good portion of his back when his bladder was filled with near-boiling water.
+Once a racer got second-degree burns on a good portion of his back when his bladder was filled with near-boiling water.
 He was a mile or two out of the checkpoint, with the bladder buried under layers of clothing, before he realized he was about to become a soft-boiled egg.
 Think about the outside temperature and the body heat you're generating when you fill those bladders.
 They can provide a welcome heating pad during a cold stretch or they can turn your clothing into a steam room and sweat you to dehydration.

 Bladders can and will leak or siphon their contents everywhere but where the fluid needs to go: into your mouth.
 Avoid these problems by selecting a dependable valve and then gluing or taping it onto the tube.
 As with all of your equipment, work with your drinking system, under winter conditions if possible, before the race to find and cure its weak points.